 Paulson had been asking God what He wanted to do with His life.
 During a seven week trip in 1971, he received his answer.
 As he met with Christians in the Soviet Union, who had been imprisoned or persecuted for their faith, he came face to face with the startling fact that in many places there was only one Bible for every several hundred believers throughout the Soviet Union.
 This need stirred him deeply; he simply could not ignore it.

 Eastern European Bible Mission

-In 1989, when the Wall fell and freedom was restored, those with whom Paulson had forged relationships told him that this ministry was needed then more than ever to provide vision, materials, and training for churches and help them grow and adapt to the many changes in their new post-Communist world.
+In 1989, when the Wall fell and freedom was restored, those with whom Paulson had forged relationships told him the ministry was needed then more than ever to provide vision, materials, and training for churches to help them grow and adapt to the many changes in their new post-Communist world.

 New Hope International

 In response, a new phase of the ministry emerged.
 It was built upon the solid foundation of two decades of relationship-building and trust.
 At this point, the ministry’s name was changed to New Hope and within a short period of time, equipping and publishing ministries were launched in seven of the former Communist countries.

 In 2011, Paulson and a proven team of coworkers began a new ministry called 4D Ministries.
 Its aim is not only to help New Hope teams in Eastern Europe, but also other indigenous ministries and networks of churches, taking partnerships and empowering nationals to an even higher level.